-G. Driving and Parking on School Campus
+E. Driving and Parking on School Campus

 Seniors are eligible for a parking permit if they have a certified New Jersey driver's license and have completed the parking form on FamilyID.
-Once this form is completed by the student and parent, he/she will be permitted to drive to school and park within assigned spot on campus upon receiving a parking hang tag.
+Once this form is completed by the student and parent, he/she will be permitted to drive to school and park within the assigned spot on campus upon receiving a parking hang tag.

 Juniors will be eligible to drive to school and park on campus once senior tags have been distributed.
 Permits are subject to availability.

-One parking permit will be issued to each driver, after a vehicle registration card is completed and signed by the parent/guardian and student.
+One parking permit will be issued to each driver, after Student Registration and Parking Permit are completed in FamilyID.
 Cost of the permit will be \$10.00 and must be displayed on the rear view mirror while parked on campus.